 With the recently-introduced Shakeology Super Sampler packs, you can try all six flavors Chocolate, Vanilla, Greenberry, Strawberry, Chocolate Vegan, and Tropical Strawberry Vegan for $29.95.
-Here is the direct link to order the Taste Sampler and the link to order a 30-day’s supply(order on HD for 2$ shipping, which can be cancelled at anytime).
+Here is the direct link to order the taste sampler and the link to order a 30-day’s supply(order on HD for 2$ shipping, which can be cancelled at anytime).

-If you need both the program and the shake, then the combined option is called the Challenge Pack which can be ordered at a reduced rate through this link.
+If you need both the program and the shake, then the combined option is called the 21 Day Fix Challenge Pack which can be ordered at a reduced rate through this link.

 The packets are great for trying out the flavors or deciding if you like Shakeology, but if you’re going to order a month’s supply, it is best to order the bag, which equals 30 servings, because the individual packets option is only 24 servings.
-You can always individually portion out servings into ziploc bags if you need to.
+You can always individually portion out servings into ziploc bags if you need to for convenience.

-If there’s any questions you have, please post below :)
+If there’s any questions you have, please post in the comment section below :)